 Peter Wilkinson, Chair of Scarborough Business Ambassadors, added: “There have been 14 Michelin Starred Chefs who have graduated from Scarborough TEC, you just couldn’t make it up.
 Scarborough Business Ambassadors is ten years old and we recognise that young people are our future.

-“It has been very special working with Scarborough TEC, who have transformed themselves from Yorkshire Coast College, and the passion that Gill Alton, CEO of the Grimsby Institute Group, and Ann Hardy, Principal of Scarborough TEC, has put into this new campus should be commended.”
+“It has been very special working with Scarborough TEC, who have transformed themselves from Yorkshire Coast College, and the passion that Gill Alton, CEO of the TEC Partnership, and Ann Hardy, Principal of Scarborough TEC, has put into this new campus should be commended.”

 Ann Hardy, Principal of Scarborough TEC, said: “Our journey at our new campus is now well underway, the next phase will see us bring our construction and engineering provision to Filey Road later this year, into a brand new, purpose-built facility.